 Hi, I’m Dr. Adrianna Deptula.

-I recently defended my dissertation in the Rhetoric and Composition program at Purdue University.
+I received my PhD in Rhetoric and Composition from Purdue University with specialties in technical and medical communication.
 I earned my MA in English, with a focus on Rhetoric and Composition, from John Carroll University in 2020, and I hold a BA in English and Spanish (Hispanic Studies).
+This fall, I will start a faculty position in the Writing Program at Case Western Reserve University

 My research interests span Technical and Professional Communication (TPC), Rhetoric of Health and Medicine (RHM), and artificial intelligence.

-My current dissertation study investigates patient documentation practices across U.S. pain and spine clinics.
-This project investigates how clinical pain assessment scales and digital intake documentation shape perceptions of chronic pain and disability.
-One chapter, “One Size Does Not Fit All: How Clinical Pain Assessment Scales and Tools Mask Crip Narratives of Chronicity,” is forthcoming in the Journal of Technical Writing and Communication.
+My dissertation study investigated patient documentation practices across U.S. pain and spine clinics.
+One chapter, “One Size Does Not Fit All: How Clinical Pain Assessment Scales and Tools Mask Crip Narratives of Chronicity,” was recently published in the Journal of Technical Writing and Communication.

 Adrianna Deptula